hmrc/emcs-api-service-guide/README.md

 ## Making changes

-To make changes edit the source files in the `source` folderxxx.
+To make changes edit the source files in the `source` folder.

 ### Single page output